erizov/Professor/semester_5/lecture_22_cnn_architectures/resnet/README.md

 ## Introduction

-Resnet is resnet is a fundamental algorithm.
+Resnet is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Resnet is essential for building performant and scalable applications.